gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 Drag a new Processor onto the Canvas, in between the **GetFile** and **PutS3Object** processor.

-Enter **updateA** into the Filter field on top right.
-Only a single processor, the `UpdateAttribute ` is shown.
+Enter **updateA** into the Filter field at the top right.
+Only a single processor, the `UpdateAttribute`, is shown.
 Click **Add** to add it to the canvas as well.

 Now let's configure the new processor.
-Double-click on the `UpdateAttribute ` and navigate to **Properties**.
+Double-click on the `UpdateAttribute` and navigate to **Properties**.
 In this case we do not have to update an existing property but instead add a new one.
 Click on **+** in the upper right corner of the **Edit Processor** window.

 Enter `ingestionTime` into the **Property Name** and click **Ok**.
 Enter the following expression `${now():format("yyyy-MM-dd'T'HH:mm:ss")}` into the pop-up window for the value.